Georgia AG quits chair of prosecutors' group in riot fallout | Taiwan News | 2021/04/24

 “At 1 p.m., we will march to the Capitol building and call on Congress to stop the steal,” the robocall said, according to a recording obtained by The Associated Press.
 “We are hoping patriots like you will join us to continue to fight to protect the integrity of our elections.”

-The association's executive director, Adam Piper, resigned days later, and news outlets report that the board replaced Piper on Thursday with Peter Bisbee, who had led the Rule of Law Defense Fund on Jan.
+The association's executive director, Adam Piper, resigned days later, and the board replaced Piper on Thursday with Peter Bisbee, who had led the Rule of Law Defense Fund on Jan.
 6 and reportedly approved paying for the call.

 In the riot's aftermath, Carr repeatedly said he did not approve of the calls or of violent actions.
 His office also defended Georgia's election results against a number of legal challenges.